 This graduate level choreography course builds upon earlier classes as students examine various approaches to the creative process.
 Emphasis is placed on preparing students for the graduate thesis concert.
 Exercises and assignments test the student's ability to adapt to a variety of situations and hone problem-solving skills.

 DANC 5384.
 Dance Pedagogy in Higher Ed..
 3 Hours.

-This course examines various philosophical, theoretical, and methodological approaches to dance pedagogy for teaching at th collegiate level.
+Students examine various philosophical, theoretical, and methodological approaches to dance pedagogy for teaching at the collegiate level.
 Content areas include practical application of methods and theories, including designing lesson and unit plans, and composing teaching philosophies.